erikpr1994/luntia_prueba/sample-data/README.md

 - **Members**: 60 (from members.csv)

 ### Chart Data:
-- **Line Chart**: Shows daily volunteer activity from September 1-20, 2024
+- **Line Chart**: Shows daily volunteer activity from the last 7 days (September 25 - October 2, 2025)
 - **Blue Line**: Number of unique volunteers per day
 - **Green Line**: Number of shifts completed per day
-- **Data Points**: Shows activity for most days in September 2024
+- **Data Points**: Shows recent activity for the past week
-- **Note**: Since today is October 2, 2025, this is historical data from over a year ago
+- **Recent Data**: All data is from the last week, making it current and relevant

 ## 🔧 Troubleshooting